ComponentsCode and Groups

 1. Place your cursor on a new line.

-• Use the language dropdown on the top-right of the block to select a language.
+Use the language dropdown on the top-right of the block to pick the correct language.
+This controls syntax highlighting and the copy behavior.

 1. Place your cursor on a new line.